cseanburns/electronic_resource_mgmt/src/04-erm-ils.md

 An ILS/LSP is therefore,
-as Stephen Salmon stated in 1975, a non-traditional way of doing traditional things, such as "acquisitions, cataloging, and circulation," but which is now fairly traditional!
+as Stephen Salmon stated in 1975, a "non-traditional" way of doing traditional things, such as "acquisitions, cataloging, and circulation," but which has now become fairly routine!

-Electronic resource librarians might work extensively with a resources or like module in order to administer the library's digital assets (e.g., contracts, etc.), but all librarians will use one or more of the
+Electronic resource librarians might work extensively with specific resources or modules in order to administer the library's digital assets
+(e.g., contracts, etc.),
-ILS/LSP modules.
+but all librarians use one or more of the ILS/LSP modules.
 For example,
 when I worked in reference at a small academic library, I used the Millennium ILS to check out books to users,